rwieruch/blog_robinwieruch_content/redux-mobx-confusion.md

 +++
 title = "Redux or MobX: An attempt to dissolve the Confusion" description = "Redux or MobX?
-The article will show you the differences between both state management libraries, when to use each and how to learn them.
-I used both in the last year to give an ..." date = "2016-12-27T13:50:46+02:00" tags = ["React", "Redux", "MobX"] categories = ["React", "Redux", "MobX"]
+The article shows you the differences between both state management libraries used in React.
+It gives you guidance to learn MobX vs Redux in React JS applications, when to use them and..." date = "2016-12-27T13:50:46+02:00" tags = ["React", "Redux", "MobX"] categories = ["React", "Redux", "MobX"]